Takako Saito

 Saito is best known for her special chess sets, which include Spice Chess, but her larger body of work focuses on crafting a variety of objects to be used in open-ended situations that create unexpected social relations.
 More recent exhibitions, such as the Museum für Gegenwartskunst Siegen's 2017-18 exhibition Takako Saito: You + Me, have focused on the way Saito uses a playful process-based approach focused on the making of objects to blend her artistic practice with the activities and chores of daily life.
 Despite the fact that this blended approach often results in ambiguous objects that sit between the experimental sentiments of fine art and the practical concerns of design, her works have been collected by major museums and public collections across Europe, the United States, and Japan.
-The majority of her exhibitions have been held in Europe, where she has traveled and lived since 1968.
-She currently lives in Düsseldorf in Germany.
+The majority of her exhibitions have been held in Europe, where she traveled to and lived from 1968 on, includung during the later period of her life when she resided in Düsseldorf, Germany.